raptorsun/http_log_monitor/readme.md

 File Watcher
 ------------
-Access logs are usually rotated when reaching certain size.
+Access logs are usually rotated when reaching certain size in production environment.
 We can make File Watcher support rotated log file and temporary missing files.

 Parser assumes each line conforms with the [w3c-format](https://www.w3.org/Daemon/User/Config/Logging.html).
 We can add error handling for corrupted logs.